Psychopoulet/node-pluginsmanager/README.md

 # simplepluginsmanager
-A plugins manager's object, using simpleplugin
+A plugins manager's object, using SimplePlugin

 ## Installation